Skip to main content

 Text emphasis

 Semantically, words voiced with emphasis can be marked up with <em>, whereas words conveying a sense or urgency or warning should be marked up with <strong>.
-In theory screen readers could adopt a different tone of voice for this markup, though none of the major ones currently do.
+Currently none of the major screen readers change their tone of voice when reading emphasised text, but in theory they could.

 Browsers will render em in italics and strong in bold by default, so you may need to override em to not use italics.